 What does the DJI Mavic Pro look like?

 First things first in this DJI Mavic Pro review – you’ll have to see what the Mavic Pro looks like.

 As has been the trend with most drone manufacturers, each drone model which is getting released tends to be smaller, more compact and more portable than previous models.
+We know, our website has been featuring drones for a while!
 Of course, the Mavic Pro keeps up with that trend and is about half the size of the DJI Phantom series.

 In terms of it’s actual shape, in our opinion, the Mavic is very crab-like/insectile in it’s look.
 Really and truly, if we had to describe it in a few words, it looks like a large robotic, futuristic high-tech crab.
 Or maybe, it gives quite a resemblance to an insectile robot.

 DJI Mavic Pro Collapsible Quadcopter & Osmo Mobile Combo: Includes FlexiMic, SanDisk 32GB MicroSD Card and more…

 Inside the Mavic's pocket-sized remote controller is DJI's brand new OcuSync transmission technology, with a range of 4.3mi (7km) and Full HD 1080p video streaming.

 The Mavic uses SkyAutonomy technology to sense obstacles up to 49ft (15m) away.
 It can then bypass these obstacles or brake to hover, preventing accidents even when flying beyond visual range.